Methodology and sources

 Last verified date

-When we last checked that the source and the claim still match.
+Shows when we last checked that the cited source still supports the claim.
 Developer portals and product pages can change without notice.

 Format: Month Day, Year